Papers

 Within the next few years, the upcoming Nancy Grace Roman Space Telescope will be gathering data for the High Latitude Time Domain Survey (HLTDS) that will be used for the most precise Type Ia supernova measurement of the dark energy equation of state parameters w0 and wa.
 Here we generate a catalog-level simulation of the in-guide strategy recommended by the HLTDS definition committee, and determine dark energy parameter constraints using a detailed analysis that includes light curve fitting, photometric redshifts and classification, BEAMS formalism, systematic uncertainties, and cosmology fitting.
 After analysis and selection requirements, the sample includes nearly 11,000 roman SNe Ia that we combine with ∼4,500 events from LSST.
 The analysis demonstrates that current methods work well on Roman data, and the resulting dark energy figure of merit is well above the NASA mission requirement of 326, with the caveat that SN Ia model training systematics have not been included

-This research is currently in internal review.
+This research is currently submitted for review.

 Fishing for the Optimal Roman High Latitude Time Domain Survey: Cosmological Evaluation of Thousands of Proposed Surveys